theAmbassadorsLAB/Timesync-Client/README.md

 ===

 <a name="client.removelistener"></a>**removeListener** (type, listener)
-Removes a previously registere event listener
+Removes a previously registere event listener.
+For a list of events take a look at the [Events](#client.events) section.

 Parameters:
 - type : String